 Some moment of relax and the (long) descent.
 The sun was high and hot, the soil was slippery, with a lot of sand, and, said between us, a little boring.
 I arrived at the starting point at 13:30, where my parents where waiting for me and we had a big lunch in Le Chalet.

 In one word: the best mountain i ever climbed.
 Not because it’s beautiful or difficult.
-Only because it’s mine: corse is one of my favourite lands and Cinto is the top of her.
+Only because i fell it’s mine: Corse is one of my favourite lands and Cinto is the top of her.